hsuwanying/webform-spam-filter-development/README.md

 # Form Check: Webform Spam Filter Development
 #### Developing a spam filter for detecting webform spam appled feature selection technique and classification models: Logistic Regestion, Decision Tree and Random Forest

-Master Thesis is submitted as part of the module for MSc in Applied Information and Data Science at School of Business, Lucerne University of Applied Science and Art
+Master Thesis is submitted as part of the module for MSc in Applied Information and Data Science at School of Business, Lucerne University of Applied Science and Art.
+Due to the no disclose agreement, data and code cannot be shared.

 ## Project Summary
 This research discusses theoretical aspects of spam filtering, web structure, and internet communication.
 Comparing web forms and email data structure lays the fundament for creating a spam filer architecture.
 Popular machine learning techniques with classification functions, namely non-linear statistical models and tree-based learning techniques, are reviewed; and three machine learning methods: Logistic Regression, Decision Tree, and Random Forest, are chosen for fitting models.
 Confusion matrix and cross-validation to estimate the test errors of proposed models found that the Random Forest model has outperformed in classifying spam class and has the least test error rate.
 Insights generated through this research have provided recommendations for the future adjustment to the FormCheck spam filter.

 ## Background
 With the increasing usage of websites, web form has also become a new target for malware.
-Most spammers would not only send one or two messages; they often dump bulk messages that will blow up one’s inbox and decrease work efficiency.
-In addition, the offenders will not just want to blow up mailboxes; they crawl web pages with the intent to steal data or harm websites by setting bugs or displaying harmful messages on a webpage.
+Spammers often dump bulk messages that will blow up one’s inbox and steal data or harm websites by setting bugs or displaying harmful messages on a webpage.
 All the above would result in more problematic outcomes that can hurt a business's reputation, digital presence and finiacial lost.

 ### FormCheck
 FormCheck, a rule-based spam filter system is designed for detecting spam web form.
 It utilizes a series of rules which includes: block list, IPs Addresses, domain providers, text categorization, and regular expression techniques to measure attributes and their properties.